en

 Higashiyama Zoo and Botanical Gardens during autumn leaves

 Higashiyama Park is a huge park that houses more than 7,000 varieties of plants, making it one of the most complete botanical gardens in Asia.
-Visiting it’s greenhouses is a very cool experience because you can see plants from different environments like the desert and the jungle.
+Visiting its greenhouses is a very cool experience, because you can see plants from different environments like the desert and the jungle.

 Higashiyama Zoo and Botanical Gardens (東山動植物園)

-Entry Fee: Adults 500 yen, junior high school students and under free; 640 yen with Higashiyama Sky Tower
+Entry Fee: Adults 500 yen, junior high school students and under free; 640 yen with Higashiyama Sky Tower ticket

-Opening Hours: 9:00 – 16:50
+Opening Hours: 9:00 – 16:50 (last entry 16:30)

 Address: 3-70 Higashiyama Motomachi, Chikusa Ward, Nagoya, Aichi 464-0804